arnavdas88/voicemeJS/README.md

 # voicemeJS

 A Speech Recognition and Speech Synthesis JavaScript utility library that exponentially lowers your effort in creating voice responsive applications

+    (*In addition JQuery library needs to be included to your project before including this project.)
 -----

 ## Speech Recognition